 Hollywood Studios is a film- and Hollywood-themed park at Walt Disney World Resort in Florida.
 The park opened in 1989 and has housed some great Disney classics over the years.

 Hollywood Studios is in a rebuilding phase.
 Toy Story Land just opened on June 30, 2018 after years of construction (on a budget smaller than originally expected).
 Star Wars: Galaxy's Edge is a much more ambitious area, scheduled to open on August 29, 2019.
-Finally, a new trackless dark ride, Mickey & Minnie's Runaway Railway, is also expected to open in 2019.
+Finally, a new trackless dark ride, Mickey & Minnie's Runaway Railway, is expected to open in early 2020.

 This rebuilding phase has been hard on the park.
 At one point in 2018, it only had three operational rides.
 Even with Toy Story Land open, the park only has six rides, though it does offer a wide selection of shows.

 More important for us, though, is that this state of flux makes it hard to predict things like crowd levels and which rides will have the longest waits.

 If you're concerned about Hollywood Studios being “too much” with Toy Story Land, worry no more!
 While slower parties may find it hard to fit every single thing in, the park is not a true challenge.
 We easily cover the park in a single day in our one-day Hollywood Studios itinerary.